Deviantcoin/Deviant-Miscellaneous/common/zDEV-swap.md

 5. Paste the Signature on the text editor.<br />
 ![zDEV paste sign](/images/zDEV-paste-sign.png)

-if you are running a CLI wallet, you can get an address to sign with one of following commands:<br />
+If you are running a CLI wallet, you can get an address to sign with one of following commands:<br />
 ```
 deviant-cli listaddressgroupings
 ```